Rhinostone/gina/documentation/md/api/main.md

 ## Redirections

-There are many ways to redirect in Geena.
+There are many ways to redirect in Gina.

 ### Redirecting thru `routing.json`